-Emotions will still be there clearly, but if you test, you measure and then you follow up you have a clear set of numbers to base your decisions on and not only on your personal feeling in the moment.
+Emotions will still be there clearly, but if you test, you measure and then you follow up you have a clear set of numbers to base your decisions on and not only on your personal feeling at the moment.

-Those enters and exit are based on specifics set ups again measured by numbers and not by lines on a chart.
+Those enters and exit are based on specifics setups again measured by numbers and not by lines on a chart.

-Lines can be fine, everything that is on the chart approach is absolutely fine but of course a quantitative analysis helps enormously in making the best decisions for you, for your own psychology and your way of trading.
+Lines can be fine, everything that is on the chart approach is absolutely fine but of course, a quantitative analysis helps enormously in making the best decisions for you, for your own psychology and your way of trading.

-IFTA again showed me with high value presentation that this is the direction where the analytics world is going.
+IFTA again showed me with high-value presentation that this is the direction where the analytics world is going.